vkristoll/cloud-masking-SOMs/README.md

 *Detailed guidelines are included inside each script.

-*The trained SOM ("SOM_trained.p) can be downloaded from https://mega.nz/file/WEkjEIba#Q85WGr14UljMVQ8vui2Otou21-q71l7ZKeF4fL0b-8w
+*The trained SOM ("SOM_trained.p") can be downloaded from https://mega.nz/file/WEkjEIba#Q85WGr14UljMVQ8vui2Otou21-q71l7ZKeF4fL0b-8w

 If you use this code, please cite the below paper.